Dethkrist/bitcourse-bitcoin-price/README.md

 All information is taken from Coindesk API and stored in Redux store.
 Price is refreshing automatically every minute.

-That's because i've used frontend fetching instead of server-side.

 For styling i've used Scss with all it features.

 Mainly i've deployed it to Vercel to be able to check how it looks.